|

 Unfortunately I don't have any photographs of these years.

-As an engineer I worked for all broadcasting associations, like the AVRO
+As an engineer I worked for

-(general), KRO (Catholic), NCRV (protestant), VARA (Social-democratic), VPRO
+(protestant), VARA (Social-democratic), VPRO (social criticism), TROS

-But none of the non-commercial broadcasters have their own technicians.
+the non-commercial broadcasters have their own technicians.
 They hired us

-radio and television in my country works is very hard to explain, so I won't
+is very hard to explain, so I won't try it.

-Although I was not musically active at that time, I learned about music
+active at that time, I learned about music scoring.
+I heard a musician

-Karavi" and I made an arrangement.
-He did sing it, but I have never heard
+called "Ena Karavi" and I made an arrangement.
+He did sing it,

 |

+guys!
 Leader of the saxophone group was Karel Reys, brother of Rita Reys a famous

 Dutch jazz-singer.
 He gave me some advice too about the key and range of the